brendancb/nim-game/README.md

 Code for my implementation of Nim is based on code implementing Tic Tac Toe that was provided for the course.
 This code can be found in the original_code folder.

 The majority of the code that I wrote can be found in GameNim.java and StateNim.java.
+Game.java, State.java, and Search.java were largely reused from the original code.